-Lively, colorful and charming – these are the three words that describe Ljubljana best.
-The picturesque, lush banks of the Ljubljanica River, which flows through the city center, gave it a nickname “Little Venice”.
+Lively, colorful and charming – these are the three words that describe Ljubljana perfectly.
+The picturesque, lush banks of the Ljubljanica River, which flows through the city center, gave the city its nickname – Little Venice.
 And while visiting Ljubljana means exploring its rich cultural heritage and world class architecture, it also leaves space for checking out some great restaurants and bars and its active clubbing and cultural scene.
-One day in Ljubljana definitely isn’t much time, but is surely enough to fall in love with the charm of this Slovenian capital.
+One day in Ljubljana definitely isn’t much time, but it is surely enough to fall in love with the charm of the Slovenian capital.

 What’s the best time to visit Ljubljana?

-Few facts about Ljubljana:
+a Few facts about Ljubljana

-One Day in Ljubljana Itinerary:
+One Day in Ljubljana Itinerary

-Start your day at the Prešeren square
+Start your day at the Prešeren Square

 Pass the Triple Bridge

-Just next to the Prešeren square, you’ll find the Triple Bridge, or better say the group of three bridges across the river Ljubljanica.
-It connects the historical, medieval town with the modern city of Ljubljana.
-First, it was only the Old central bridge, but due to the high traffic, which even included a tram line that was crossing it, in 1930 the two pedestrian bridges were added on each side.
-It’s a very picturesque place, so you’ll better take some photos while there.
-A lot of musicians and performers around the bridge make the pretty vibrant atmosphere.
-It’s a perfect place to stop for a moment and people watch.
+Just next to the Prešeren Square, you’ll find the Triple Bridge across the river Ljubljanica.
+It connects the historical medieval town with the modern city of Ljubljana.
+First, there was only the old central bridge, but due to the high traffic, which even included a tram line that was crossing it, two pedestrian bridges were added on each side in 1930.

 Visit the Central Market